cvetomir-todorov/CecoChat/README.md

 # Ban

-Any use of this project's code and assets for training LLMs, generative AI, or any other similar tools in the past, the present or the future, is done **without our permission**.
+Any use of the project for training large language models, generative AI, or any other similar tools in the past/present/future is done without our permission.

 # Code